polyadic/funcky/README.md

 ## Other libraries

-There are saveral libraries available which try to give you more functional features in C#.
+There are several libraries available which try to give you more functional features in C#.
 So

 * **Funcky want's to be functional C#.**
 * **Funcky tries to use the C# Monadic interfaces as an advantage**